WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 ![Meadow board with boot button labeled at the end of the header on the battery JST side of the board.](./primary_usb.png)

 ### Flash Meadow.OS and Coprocessor Firmware
-Now you have two options, please try the option 1 first:
+Now you have two options, please try option 1 first:

 #### Option 1 (from bootloader mode)
 Once connected the Meadow device via the USB cable and having put the device into DFU Bootloader mode, execute the following command in your console: